phase2/progenitor/README.md

 * Use Progenitor as your base profile to facilitate contribution back.
 * Fork the Progenitor to your project's namespace to use it as a starting place.
+* Include as a git submodule and include in your makefile: `includes[progenitor] = progenitor/build-progenitor.make`

 ## Todos